Cart 0 items: $0.00

 Two of our favourite places to stay on the eastern end of Kangaroo Island are: American River, Mercure Kangaroo Island Lodge www.kilodge.com.au or Cape Willoughby, Sea Dragon Lodge: www.seadragonlodge.com.au

-Spectacular windswept coastline, deserted beaches washed clean by the sea, stunning green fields full of winter lambs and wildlife in abundance.
+Spectacular windswept coastline, deserted beaches, stunning green fields full of winter lambs and wildlife in abundance.
 And the best part?
 You can join the locals in feeling like you have Kangaroo Island almost to yourself.

 Winter is a stunning time to visit Kangaroo Island.
-The Islander Estate Vineyards team are sharing our favourite things to see and do on Kangaroo Island during these stunning cool months.
+The Islander Estate Vineyards team is sharing our favourite things to see and do during these cool months.

-Where else could we start but with the opportunity to spend time with our fantastic array of local artisan producers?
+Where else could we start but with the opportunity to spend time with our fantastic local artisan producers?

 Our cellar doors and farm gates are more relaxed in winter.
 Producers are always happy to see you and they have plenty of time to stop for a chat to share their stories - and to learn yours.

-Central to the Island, the Cygnet River Artisan Trail offers two cellar doors (The Islander Estate Vineyards and our neighbours Springs Road Wines) and Australia’s most awarded gin at Kangaroo Island Spirits.
+Central to the Island, the Cygnet River Cellar Door Trail offers two cellar doors (The Islander Estate Vineyards and our neighbours Springs Road Wines), award-winning spirits at Kangaroo Island Spirits and an immersive experience into our agricultural story at Kangaroo Island Wool.

 If you enjoy a brew as much as wine, then Kangaroo Island Brewery is a fantastic spot a little further afield on the way to Emu Bay.
-Stop for a paddle of their fantastic hand-built beers and a platter by the fire (check their Facebook page for opening days).
-A little along the road Emu Bay Lavender are super popular for their lavender products and their café fare – their lavender scones are legendary and their curries and burgers are favourites for lunch.
+Stop for a paddle of their fantastic hand-built beers and a platter by the fire.
+A little along the road, Emu Bay Lavender is super popular for its lavender products and their café fare – its lavender scones are legendary, and its curries and burgers are favourites for lunch.

-Head east, stop in at The Oyster Farm Shop in American River – oysters are at their prime in winter.
-Then continue the tasting trail at Dudley Wines for wines with a view and great pizza.
-In Penneshaw, The Penny hotel is a great spot for a meal by the fire.
+Head east and stop in at The Oyster Farm Shop in American River – oysters are at their prime in winter.
+Continue the tasting trail at Dudley Wines for wines with a view and great pizza.
+In Penneshaw, The Penneshaw Pub is a great spot for a meal by the fire.

 Kangaroo Island has over 260 bird species and they abound in winter in many sheltered spots.

 Just minutes from The Islander Estate Tasting Room, Duck Lagoon fills with winter rains and attracts a huge array of birdlife (you might see more than one Koala sharing the trees with the birds).
-Stop in for a visit at our Tasting Room, grab a bottle of wine, cheeses and French charcuterie then spend a peaceful hour or two picnicking and bird watching.
-If you're with the family, the kids will have a ball koala spotting here.
+Stop in for a visit at our Tasting Room, grab a bottle of wine, cheeses, and French charcuterie, then spend a peaceful hour or two picnicking and bird watching.
+If you're with the family, the kids will have fun spotting koalas in the treetops.

 Stormy southerlies from the Southern Ocean often bring in albatross and other pelagic species – Cape du Couedic is a favourite location for local birders.
 Endangered Glossy Black-cockatoo are nesting at this time of year and feeding near Penneshaw, American River and Stokes Bay, as are Yellow-tailed Cockatoos.
 Cape Barren Geese are also seen in abundance with their young during winter.
 Be sure to view nesting areas from afar to avoid disturbing nesting pairs.